MichalKarbownik/falcon-docs/docs/falcon-server/api-providers.md

 Every incoming GraphQL request sets the context to the [Falcon Server](/docs/falcon-server/basics) GraphQL resolver, so all connected API providers would have access to it, including `headers` and `session` objects.

-Once user signs in with his Magento 2 credentials his access token is stored in the `session` so it can be used for interaction with Magento 2.
+Once a user signs in with his Magento 2 credentials his access token is stored in the `session` so it can be used for interaction with Magento 2.
 That way the API instance can fill in context with its own data that can be reused during query execution.

 Falcon Magento 2 API gets the data from the `session` (which is available as `context.session`).